 Attorney Steven P. Langdon

-Licensed to practice in both Indiana and in Kentucky, Steve Langdon is an experienced elder law and trial attorney.
-In addition to his litigation and trial work, Steve’s practice includes wills, trusts, probate, Medicaid planning, guardianship, powers of attorney, and advanced directive planning including living wills and health care surrogate designations.
-Steve earned his J.D. from Indiana University School of Law-Indianapolis in 1996.
+Licensed to practice in both Indiana and Kentucky, Steve Langdon is an experienced elder law and trial attorney.
+In addition to his litigation and trial work, Steve’s practice includes wills, trusts, probate, Medicaid planning, guardianship, powers of attorney, and advanced directive planning, including living wills and health care surrogate designations.

 - Indiana, 1997

 - Member of the National Academy of Elder Law Attorneys

 - U.S. Court of Appeals 6th Cir., 2009